ywabiko/pcb/README.md

 I've been working on Raspberry Pi Zero stuff mainly.
 I'm a super newbie in terms of electronic circuit and PCB design, but I've placed them here in this repo just in case someone finds them useful.

+By uploading *.kicad_pcb file to [OSH Park](oshpark.com), anyone can get the exact same PCB.
+Add-on boards for Raspberry Pi Zero would cost $15/3 boards or so, and ones for Raspberry Pi would cost $29/3 boards or so.

 ## Raspberry Pi Zero stuff

 ### zeroaudio1